 High-potential employees need a challenge.
 You want to give them stretch assignments where they can learn and drive a positive impact for the organization.

 Challenging them with these employee engagement ideas builds on their enthusiasm for the job.
 These employees need challenges and activities where they can grow their skillset, along with the tools to complete them.
+High potential development programs can help these employees stay challenged, interested, and engaged.

 Increased employee retention rate

-6 best practices for high-potential programs
+6 best practices for a high potential program

-These best practices aren’t in any particular order but are tactics you should have in your HiPo strategy.
+Below, we’ll walk through actionable ways you can develop your high potential employees.
+These best practices aren’t in any particular order but are tactics you should have in your HiPo strategy to keep these employees engaged, learning, progressing, and—ultimately—staying.

 1. Frequent assignments